 Michael Cooper is the Conservative Member of Parliament for St. Albert-Edmonton.
 First elected in 2015, Michael was re-elected in 2019, and again in 2021.
-Michael serves as member of the Standing Committee on Justice and Human Rights and the Sub Committee on International Human Rights.
+Michael serves as Shadow Minister for Democratic Reform.
+He is also the Vice-Chair of the Special Joint Committee on Medical Assistance in Dying and a member of the Standing Committee on Procedure and House Affairs.

 Michael has been a strong advocate for victims and strengthening Canada’s criminal justice system.
 Michael sponsored Bill S-217, known as Wynn’s Law, in honour of the late Constable David Wynn who was shot and killed by a career criminal out on bail.
 Wynn’s Law would amend the Criminal Code to make it mandatory for the criminal history of bail applicants to be disclosed at bail hearings, something that could have saved the life of Constable Wynn.